36 Thanksgiving Corn Recipes From Traditional to New Classics

 "This dish transforms frozen corn into a decadent and richly flavored dish with just a bit more work than setting a pot of water to boil," says recipe creator Ashley Baron Rodriguez.
 Reviewer Susan Nelson Cerney used diced chiles and was very pleased with the results.

 "This may be America's oldest vegetable recipe, coming from a Narragansett Indian word, 'msickquatash,' which, according to the Merriam-Webster Dictionary, means 'boiled corn kernels.'
 When most of you hear the word succotash, you probably don't think of a delicious vegetable side dish, you probably think of the catchphrase, 'Sufferin' succotash!'
 But succotash really is a great and very underrated recipe." —Chef John

 Home cook Plumtickled says, "My family and I loved these fritters!
 I had no fresh corn on hand and used a can of sweet corn which came out fine.
 Would have been unbelievable had I used fresh!"
 LinC adds, "My family loved these!
 I chose not to fry them but to cook them in a touch of olive oil like pancakes."

 "This recipe is SO easy to make and delicious!" raves jcstics.
-"I made it for the first time 2 weeks ago and since then we've had it 4 times!
-I have requests to bring some to our holiday parties because it is such a crowd pleaser!"
+"I made it for the first time two weeks ago and since then we've had it four times!
+I have requests to bring some to our holiday parties because it is such a crowd-pleaser!"